MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Experimental Results and Analysis

 \subsection{Comparative Experimental}

 We compared our proposed method with the latest in inroaches on the CMDC and E-DAIC-WOZ interview-based depression datasets, as shown in Table ~\ref{label_2}.
 The results demonstrate that our method outperforms all existing schemes, achieving state-of-the-art performance.
 Specifically, on the CMDC dataset, our method achieved an exceptional 100\% in Precision, Recall, and F1 Score.
-On the E-DAIC-WOZ dataset, it also significantly outperformed other methods across all metrics.
-This superior performance is attributed to the LLMs's powerful text understanding capabilities, which enable it to analyze the participant's psychological state in specific aspects based on multi-turn dialogue content.
-Compared to the P+W+A in inroach (using LLMs), our method retains its advantage by integrating multimodal information and LLMs within a unified framework, reducing potential information loss in staged processing pipelines.
-Directly using LLaMA-3-8B for prediction does not perform well, primarily due to two factors:1) the limited logical reasoning capabilities of smaller LLMs, which make it challenging to provide accurate evaluations based on dialogue content; 2) the inherent limitations of language models in regression prediction tasks, stemming from a lack of domain-specific knowledge and sufficient labeled sample guidance.
-However, these issues were significantly mitigated through fine-tuning on training datasets, leading to substantial performance improvements.
+On the E-DAIC-WOZ dataset, it also significantly outperformed other methods across all metrics, confirming the robustness and generalization ability of the proposed framework.
+This superior performance can be attributed to the LLM’s powerful contextual understanding capabilities, which enable it to capture fine-grained semantic and emotional cues from multi-turn dialogues, thereby allowing a more accurate analysis of the participant’s psychological state in specific aspects.

+Compared with non-LLMs-based methods such as MulT~\cite{mult}, CubeMLP~\cite{cubemlp}, MMFF~\cite{MMFF}, IIFDD~\cite{iifdd}, HiQuE~\cite{HiQuE}, and MMCL~\cite{MMCL}, our model exhibits substantial advantages.
+These methods typically rely on small language models such as BERT~\cite{BERT} for textual feature extraction, which limits their contextual awareness in multi-turn dialogues and consequently constrains their overall performance.
+Compared with LLMs-based approaches such as P+W+A~\cite{Harnessing}, our method still achieves superior overall results.
+P+W+A first uses an LLMs to extract textual representations and then performs fusion with acoustic and visual embeddings.
+In contrast, our method retains its advantage by integrating multimodal information and LLMs within a unified framework, reducing potential information loss in staged processing pipelines.